Is a Self-Managed Super Fund right for you?

 Time commitment

-Managing an SMSF requires a significant and ongoing time investment, with trustees responsible for overseeing compliance, administration, and strategic decision-making.
+Managing an SMSF can require a significant and ongoing time investment, with trustees responsible for overseeing compliance, administration, and strategic decision-making.

 If you’re not able to stay actively involved, an SMSF may not be suitable.